onelrian/team-balancer/SETUP.md

 ## 7. Initial Setup

 1. Open your browser and navigate to `http://localhost:3000`
+2. You'll be automatically redirected to the sign in page
-2. Click "Sign in with Discord"
+3. Click "Sign in with Discord"
-3. The first user to sign in will automatically become an admin
+4. The first user to sign in will automatically become an admin
-4. After signing in, you'll be redirected to the dashboard
+5. After signing in, you'll be redirected to the dashboard

 ## 8. Testing the System